 The holidays are a time for celebration and fun, relaxing times with friends and family.
 Unfortunately, if you’re hosting Christmas dinner, planning everything on your menu can get pretty stressful.
 But don’t let it get to you!
-Planning a dinner is like conducting a symphony; you get to orchestrate all the flavors and dishes – and, of course, you to bring a main entrée to the table that your guests won’t soon forget.
+Planning a dinner is like conducting a symphony; you get to orchestrate all the flavors and dishes – and, of course, you bring the main entrée to the table that your guests won’t soon forget.
 But here at One Green Planet, we think that sorting out your holiday food situation should be fun!
 Traditional Christmas dinners tend to be heavy on meat, but if you’re eating less, we can make choosing the right dish easy, too.
 Check out Deck the Halls With These 30 Vegan Main Dishes for Christmas, Vegan Gratin Recipes that Make a Hearty Dinner, and Dig Into these 15 Flavorful and Seasonal Casseroles and then get ready because this year, we have even more new recipes for your Christmas dinner.

 Don’t stress over what you’re going to make over Christmas dinner because we’ve got 15 fantastic meatless entrées from the Food Monster App for you to choose from.

 1. Cranberry Bread Dumplings With Red Wine Mushroom Sauce